-PLEASE NOTE: Deliveries are sent out Monday, Tuesday and Wednesdays.
+PLEASE NOTE: Deliveries are sent out on Thursday or Friday's.

 Wakey Wakey Grime and Shine